 Reinstating to active status requires forms, fees and time so it is important to plan ahead.

+Applications should be received at least 30 days prior to your intended date of reinstatement.
 To apply for reinstatement, you will need to submit the following to Membership:

 - Application for Reinstatement (Form 4-1.1)

 - Application by a Former Judge for Reinstatement (Form 4-2)

 - Application by a Former Member for Reinstatement (Form 4-3)